 Moreover, the platform has a useful dripping function that lets you access dripped course materials for students.
 You can simply give them instant access to various lessons or the full course.

 Like Teachable, Podia lets you create your own online school in easy steps.
 You don’t have to stress about purchasing a hosting service separately or hiring a designer for your website.

 The Podia Page Builder lets you customize your storefront, landing pages, and sales pages.
-The platform comes with many pre-built elements that you can add to your page.
+The platform has many pre-built elements to add to your page.

 As such, you can add course summaries, product banners, author profiles, and FAQs, among others.

 In Podia, your students can purchase your course via Paypal, credit card, or debit card.
 They don’t need to create a profile to make a purchase, which makes the checkout process a lot more convenient.